-Leveraging an unprecedented corpus of newspaper and radio archives, impresso - Media Monitoring of the Past is an interdisciplinary research project that uses machine learning to pursue a paradigm shift in the processing, semantic enrichment, representation, exploration and study of historical media across modalities, time, languages, and national borders.
+Leveraging an unprecedented corpus of newspaper and radio archives, Impresso - Media Monitoring of the Past is an interdisciplinary research project that uses machine learning to pursue a paradigm shift in the processing, semantic enrichment, representation, exploration and study of historical media across modalities, time, languages, and national borders.

 Media monitoring of the past across modalities, time, languages, and national borders

-impresso seeks to transcend language and media barriers to enable, for the first time, the joint exploration of a vast corpus comprising both newspaper and radio archives.
+Impresso seeks to transcend language and media barriers to enable, for the first time, the joint exploration of a vast corpus comprising both newspaper and radio archives.
 This initiative spans different modalities, time periods, languages, and national boundaries.
 Our objective extends beyond simply aggregating collections and enabling full-text search capabilities.
 We aim to enhance and interconnect these sources by implementing multiple layers of advanced semantic enrichments, all represented within a unified, multilingual vector space.
 Additionally, our goal is to develop robust, meaningful, and transparent exploration tools specifically tailored for historical research.
 Our work represents not merely an expansion in volume, but a fundamental shift in the approach to processing, representing, and studying sources from a transmedia and transnational perspective.
 This project is collaboratively designing and developing an open, versatile technological framework to enable seamless exploration of semantically interconnected media archives.
 Our focus areas include:

 1. Advancing multilingual natural language processing techniques to convert diverse, unstructured, and noisy historical media sources into semantically enriched data, ultimately interconnected within a shared vector space.